-Depending on the situation surrounding your termination of the Residential Tenancy Agreement (whether it’s fixed or periodic, if you’re breaking the agreement early or it’s the end of the agreement term, the state you live in etc), you will have a minimum amount of days you can give notice you’re leaving the property.
+Depending on the situation surrounding your termination of the lease agreement (whether it’s a fixed or periodic lease, if you’re breaking the agreement early or it’s the end of the agreement term, the state you live in etc), you will have a minimum amount of days you can give notice you’re leaving the property.
 It’s best to consult your state’s housing laws to find your specific situation and notice period.

-Once you and your landlord have agreed to terminate the Residential Tenancy Agreement, you will need to give notice in writing with your intention of vacating the property.
-This termination notice must include information including:
+Once you have decided to terminate your Residential Tenancy Agreement, you will need to give notice in writing to your landlord or property agent of your intention to vacate the property.

 - The address of the property

-- The day the tenancy agreement is to be terminated and the tenant moved out
+- The day the tenancy agreement is to be terminated and the date the tenant will move out

 - The reason (if applicable) for the termination